Improving home care pricing information

 Improving home care pricing transparency

-By 1 July 2019 home care providers will need to publish their pricing information in a new standardised home care pricing Schedule (the Schedule) on the My Aged Care website.
+By 1 July 2019 all home care providers were required to publish their pricing information in a new standardised home care pricing Schedule (the Schedule) on the My Aged Care website.

 The Schedule provides information on the common services and costs under a home care package, to better support people to understand and compare home care pricing information.